 The Docker installation includes the Docker Daemon, the Docker API, and the Docker CLI.
 Docker Daemon is a process which creates and manages the Docker images, containers, networks and volumes.
-It becomes a single point of failure since this process owns all of the child processses (docker containers).
+It becomes a single point of failure since this process owns all the child processes (docker containers).

-If you decide to install the Docker Desktop version (Mac or Windows), you might also get an option to enable local Kubernetes cluster feature.
+If you decide to install the Docker Desktop version (macOS or Windows), you might also get an option to enable local Kubernetes cluster feature.

-Basically, Docker uses a client-server model and operates as a all-in-one solution for container orchestration.
+Basically, Docker uses a client-server model and operates as an all-in-one solution for container orchestration.

 On the other side, Podman is a daemon-less tool for developing, managing and running OCI-compatible (Docker is OCI-compatible as well) containers.

-Podman directly interacts with image registries, containers and volume storages, whereas Docker do this through the Daemon, hence Podman doesn’t need a daemon (uses Systemd instead to support running containers in the background).
+Podman directly interacts with image registries, containers and volumes storage, whereas Docker do this through the Daemon, hence Podman doesn’t need a daemon (uses Systemd instead to support running containers in the background).

 The containers are run under the user starting the containers, which brings up to the second point, Security.

 By default Docker Daemon runs as a root user, which is so bad.
 It enables a privilege escalation.
 By any means, you could run Docker in a rootless mode and isolate containers with user namespaces, but it takes a while to configure it.